-If I were to write a negative review of your game I’d send it to you prior to publication.
+If I were to write a negative review of a game you’ve sent to me as a review copy, I’d send the review to you prior to publication.

 My reviews are living documents and I sometimes edit or update them after they’ve been published.
 This is done with the intention of keeping them as informative as possible, to make sure that any mistakes are corrected and sometimes to reflect how my opinion has changed or if I’ve learned something new after playing the game more.

 Before I write a review I usually play the game ten times or more or for about five to twenty hours depending on what kind of game it is.
 There are exceptions of course.